-If the Attorney General requests a performance evaluation or impact assessment for an ADS, the Developer, Deployer, or auditor must provide an unredacted copy within 30 days.
+If the Attorney General requests a performance evaluation for an ADS, the Developer, Deployer, or auditor must provide an unredacted copy within 30 days.
 The Attorney General can share these documents with other enforcement entities as needed.
 Sharing these documents does not waive any legal protections like attorney-client privilege or trade secret protection, and they are exempt from the California Public Records Act.
-Each day the required documents are not submitted while the ADS is in use counts as an addition-al violation.
+Each day the required documents are not submitted while the ADS is in use counts as an additional violation.